 Here’s the real danger of your dog consuming tomatoes.
 These fruits contain two substances called Alpha-tomatine and Solanine, which are toxic to dogs.
 This is why we stress that moderation is key in not turning tomatoes from a good to bad thing.

 Although these substances are found throughout the whole fruit, they are highly concentrated in the stem, vine and the leaves.
 The actual tomato contains very little of both Tomatine and Solanine.
-The key to always cut out the parts that aren’t the tomato itself before serving them to your dog.
+The key to always cut out the “bad” parts before serving them to your dog.

 Besides Tomatine and Solanine, the substance called Atropine can lead to health problems and adverse symptoms in dogs when consumed in a large amount.
 Atropine is only located in the stems and leaves of tomatoes, and even then, there are very small traces of it.

 On the other hand, there are other fruits and vegetables that may help with arthritis.
 These foods include cucumbers, celery, pineapples, broccoli and cherries.
-However, if you do plan to use external human foods to treat arthritis in your dog, I would suggest consulting with a vet first.
-Every dog is unique and there is no way to tell how one dog would react to certain foods.
+But if you do plan to use external human foods to treat arthritis in your dog, I would suggest consulting with a vet first.

 How Can Dogs Eat Tomatoes?

-Wash the tomatoes thoroughly before feeding them to your dog, even if they are organic.
+- Wash the tomatoes thoroughly before feeding them to your dog, even if they are organic.
 There could still be residue pesticide and/or other bacteria that may harm your dog.
 Your dog’s stomach will be able to handle the bacteria fairly well.
-However, it’s the pesticide that may do the most damage to your dog.
+However, it’s the pesticide that do the most damage.

 Like with all other fruits and vegetables, always start off with a few slices if this is their first time eating tomatoes.
-Keep an eye out for any behavioral changes (lack of energy, extra thirsty, etc.) or stool changes (diarrhea, constipation, etc.) for at least 24 hours after feeding them.
+Keep an eye out for any behavioral changes (lack of energy, extra thirsty, etc.) or changes in stool texture and habits (diarrhea, constipation, etc.) for at least 24 hours after feeding them.